port19x/port19.xyz/content/anime.md

 ### Movies

-1. A Silent Voice
+1. Josee, the Tiger and the Fish
-2. Perfect Blue
+2. A Silent Voice
-3. 5 Centimeters per Second
+3. Perfect Blue
-4. Weathering With You
+4. 5 Centimeters per Second
 5. The Garden of Words

 ### TV